sjgarland/YeomanGuide/Notes/HowTo/Use.md

-# Web use
+# Using XLray

-These notes describe how to use XLray over the web with various versions of Office 365 Excel.
+These notes describe how to use XLray over the web.

 Pending the availability of XLray in Microsoft's AppSource, it is necessary to download the file `xlray.xml` from this repository and then follow the instructions given here for the different versions of Excel.